Which? tries out Vax Blade cordless vacuum – Which? News

 The Vax Blade 32V Pro cordless vacuum cleaner is a follow up to the popular Vax Cordless Slimvac, which was the first Vax model to adopt a Dyson-style stick design.
 Vax claims that it’s ideal for floor-to-ceiling cleaning, so you can tackle everything from crumbs to cobwebs.
-We took it for a spin to bring you our first impressions.

 The most striking difference you’ll notice with this vacuum is the dust container, which has been flipped on its side, creating ‘a direct air path from floorhead to cyclone’.
 This is claimed to improve its cleaning abilities, which Vax says are comparable to a plug-in vacuum.

-The Blade follows the general trend in cordless vacuums to align more closely with the Dyson-led design of a small vacuum body with interchangeable handheld and floor-cleaning accessories.
+The Blade follows the general trend in cordless vacuums in 2017 to align more closely with the Dyson-led design of a small vacuum body with interchangeable handheld and floor-cleaning accessories.

 It’s launch price was £300, but we’ve seen it on offer for £180, which makes it cheaper than some big-name rivals.